MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/backup/backup-overview.md

 ## About the preview

-Microsoft 365 Backup is currently in preview and will begin rolling out to organizations in late 2023 or early 2024.
+Microsoft 365 Backup is currently in preview and will begin rolling out to organizations in early 2024.
 You can set up billing for the product as described in [Set up Microsoft 365 Backup](backup-setup.md).
 Once Microsoft 365 Backup has been deployed and is available for use in your tenant, you'll see it in the Microsoft 365 admin center page under **Settings**.

 During the preview period, performance and speed of web interfaces, initial configuration, and restores might be slower than expected as we scale up our infrastructure to remove undesirable latency from our system.